jakub-dunak/GlobalInvoiceAI/README.md

 ## 🤖 GitHub Actions Configuration

-### Required Repository Variables
+### Required Repository Secrets

-Set up these variables in your GitHub repository settings (Secrets and variables > Actions):
+Set up these secrets in your GitHub repository settings (Secrets and variables > Actions):

-1. **AWS_ROLE_ARN**: ARN of the IAM role created for GitHub Actions OIDC authentication
+1. **AWS_ACCOUNT_ID**: Your AWS account ID (used to construct the IAM role ARN for GitHub Actions OIDC authentication)

 ### Environment Configuration